porsche-design-system/porsche-design-system/packages/components/src/components/form/textarea-wrapper/textarea-wrapper.examples.md

 ## Counter

-If the `maxLength` attribute is present onn the `textarea` element, a counter will be displayed in the corner.
+If the `maxLength` attribute is present on the `textarea` element, a counter will be displayed in the corner.
+To hide it you can set `showCharacterCount` is set to `false`.

 <Playground :markup="counter" :config="config"></Playground>